ossf/wg-best-practices-os-developers/docs/Concise-Guide-for-Evaluating-Open-Source-Software.md

    6. Consider running all defined test cases to ensure the software passes them.
    7. See the [OpenSSF's list of security reviews](https://github.com/ossf/security-reviews/blob/main/Overview.md#readme).

+As you integrate a particular dependency into your project, consider how you can plan for the future changes to the lifecycle of the depdendency: [Evaluating Usage Considerations](https://github.com/ossf/wg-best-practices-os-developers/blob/main/docs/Evaluating-Usage-Concerns.md)

 Other resources you may wish to consider include:

 1. [The Tidelift guide to choosing packages well (February 2021)](https://tidelift.com/subscription/choosing-open-source-packages-well), Tidelift